mxcl/YOLOKit/README.markdown

 YOLOKit
 =======
+YOLOKit is a delightful library for enumerating Foundation.

 Friends don’t let friends use APIs designed thirty years ago.
 Let’s use categories, let’s make new classes, let’s use modern design patterns.

 Chainable, Dot-notated, Ruby-style Enumeration
 ==============================================